backamblock/slickstack-1/readme.md

 * it adds Minification, GOOD Browser-Cache, Cache for logged in users
 * and Cache for Users with items in the cart
 * the lazy loading works as expected without layout shifts
-* combine it with imagify (free plan) for set-and-forget image compression and webp
+* combine it with image compression and webp and off you go
 ### And my personal #1 Reason: it works with Onlineshops!
 Faster checkout time means less time to rethink the buying decision!